7innovations/.github/README.md

 ## About Us

-Founded in [year], 7Innovation is a collaboration of participants from the Bangkit program committed to bringing positive change through technology.
+Founded in 2024, 7Innovation is a collaboration of participants from the Bangkit program committed to bringing positive change through technology.
 ## Our Team 👥

 Meet the talented team at 7Innovation: